 (iv) For larger medium size enterprises (annual net revenues from 600,000 to 1 million development units (approximately US$34 million)), the guarantee cannot exceed 60% of the loan principal or a principal in excess of 250,000 development units (approximately US$8.5 million).

-The amended Regulations to the FOGAPE legislation provide that the loan proceeds may only be used to cover an SME’s working capital needs, including the payment of salaries, Social Security contributions, rentals, supplies and invoices pending to be paid, tax obligations, insurance premiums, expenses related to the execution of new loans and any other expense that is necessary to operate the business.
+The amended Regulations to the FOGAPE legislation provide that the loan proceeds may only be used to cover a SME’s working capital needs, including the payment of salaries, Social Security contributions, rentals, supplies and invoices pending to be paid, tax obligations, insurance premiums, expenses related to the execution of new loans and any other expense that is necessary to operate the business.
 The amended Regulations also provide that the loan proceeds may not be used to make dividend distributions or extend loans to related parties up to a second degree of consanguinity if the FOGAPE loan is obtained by an individual entrepreneur or as defined under Law No. 18,045 in cases where the FOGAPE loan is obtained by an entity.

 Furthermore, the FOGAPE loan may not be used to amortize, prepay or refinance other outstanding loans or to acquire fixed assets, unless they are to replace existing fixed assets that are essential for the operation of the business.